8. Anal fissure

 Definition:

-The anal fissure is a tear/crack of the anal skin.
+The anal fissure is a longitudinal tear/crack of the anal skin.
 It usually is at about 6 o'clock position (posterior) and develops mainly due to overstretching or irritation of the anal skin.
 It usually occurs from the inside out radialy.
 The tear begins at the outside anal skin and ends usually at the boundary line between anal channel and final intestine, the Linea Dentata.
 In chronic cases, there often is an enlarged anal papilla (knot) which prevents the fissure from healing up.
-Outside often develops a skin fold, which has no disease value except interfering the hygiene
+Outside often develops a skin tag, which has no disease value except interfering the hygiene.

 Because of the tear, the internal sphincter (closing) muscle get tensed up.
 This limits the blood supply to the tissue which prevents the healing.
 A vicious circle develops; the tear favors the muscle spasm which impairs the healing, whereby the tear continues to maintain the spasm.
 So, it can exist for many years, in those consequences the fissure becomes chronic.
 By the increased muscle tension, favorable conditions for the emergence of hemorrhoids are also created.